benthorner/radial_controls/README.md

 ### HaloSlice ###

-Draw two semi-circles (white and black), where the line of symmetry is vertical.
+Draw two semi-circles (white and black), where the line of symmetry is horizontal.
 Again, I assume an appropriate parent panel.

     <control:HaloSlice Offset="90" Spread="180" Fill="White"/>
     <control:HaloSlice Offset="90" Angle="180" Spread="180" Fill="Black"/>

-In general, Offset means origin - where to start drawing, and Angle means a rotation about the centre, starting from the Offset.
+In general, _offset_ means origin - where to start drawing, and _angle_ means a rotation about the centre, starting from the offset.

 ### Slider ###